emilydaykin/Internet-Series-Database-Client/README.md

 ## Mobile App

 # Features
-- Display all (XX) series
+- Display of all series (XX were pre-seeded via scraping IMDb)
+- An expand-collapse search and filter tool for the series catalogue.
+  - Searching by title, actor, plot, year, genre or rating
+  - Filtering by genre
 - Series-specific information (genre, actors, pilot year, average rating etc...)
 - Commenting and rating a series once logged in, and editing/deleting your own comment???
+- Recommender System (for logged in users) to suggest series similar to ones they've liked.
+- Authenticated users can:
+  - View their profile page
-- Adding a series to a user profile's page via 'favouriting'
+  - Add a series to their profile's page via 'favouriting'
+- Only admins can:
+  - Add new series to the catalogue
+  - Delete a series (with a safety confirmation)?????

 # Architecture
 - Secure routing
 - how many model schemas
+- unit & integration testing???

 # Data Collection
 Python script to scrape IMDb

+# Featured Code Snippets
+- scraping (be)
+- reommender system (fe)
+- carousel and card flip CSS (fe)